mehull-26/Reson-ResolutionEnchancementMicroscopy/docs/05_PSF_Generation.md

 # Estimate PSF from the blurred image itself
 psf = estimate_blind_psf(
     image=blurred_image,      # Your blurred image (0-1 range)
-    method='autocorrelation', # 'autocorrelation', 'edge_based', 'cepstrum'
-    psf_size=31
+    psf_size=31,              # Size of PSF to estimate iterations=20             # Number of alternating iterations
 )
 ```

-**Methods:**

-**a) Autocorrelation** (default)
-- Uses image autocorrelation to estimate blur
-- Good for uniform blur

-**b) Edge-based**
-- Extracts PSF from sharp edges in image
-- Needs images with clear edges

-**c) Cepstrum**
-- Frequency domain analysis
-- Can detect periodic patterns
+**How it works:**
+- Uses iterative alternating optimization (Richardson-Lucy based)
+- Alternates between estimating image and PSF
+- Requires good initial guess and image content

+**⚠️ Important Limitations:**
+- **Ill-posed problem**: Single-image blind deconvolution has fundamental mathematical limitations
+- **Accuracy varies**: Typically achieves only 50-60% correlation with true PSF
+- **Image-dependent**: Success heavily depends on image content and structure
+- **Not recommended for production**: Results are often unreliable

 **Pros:**
-- ✅ No parameters needed
+- ✅ No optical parameters needed
-- ✅ Works when PSF unknown
 - ✅ Can adapt to actual system
+- ✅ Useful for PSF exploration/comparison

 **Cons:**
-- ❌ Less accurate than measured PSF
+- ❌ **Poor accuracy** (~56% correlation with true PSF in testing)
-- ❌ Ill-posed problem
+- ❌ Highly ill-posed problem with multiple solutions
-- ❌ Needs good image content
+- ❌ Sensitive to noise and image content
-- ❌ May not work for all images
+- ❌ May produce wrong PSF that makes deconvolution worse
+- ❌ Computationally expensive

 **When to use:**
-- PSF cannot be measured
-- Unknown optical system
-- Last resort option
+- ⚠️ Only as last resort when no other option available
+- For research/comparison purposes
-- For comparison with theoretical PSF
+- To validate theoretical PSF assumptions
+- **Not recommended for quantitative work**

+**Better alternatives:**
+1. **Measure PSF from beads** (best option)
+2. **Use theoretical PSF** (Gaussian/Airy/Gibson-Lanni)
+3. **Load custom PSF** from manufacturer specs

 ---